Self-hosted deployment

 The repository ships a Dockerfile + docker-compose.yml ready to run.
 The image is <200 MB, multi-stage, runs as a non-root user.

-# 1. Clone git clone https://github.com/MiguelReisRepo/AAS-Studio.git cd AAS-Studio # 2.
+# 1. Clone (the repository is private — access comes with the # self-hosting agreement; write to miguel.reis@aas-studio.eu) git clone git@github.com:MiguelReisRepo/AAS-Studio.git cd AAS-Studio # 2.
 Configure env cp .env.example .env # Edit .env: set DATABASE_URL, CLERK_*, GEMINI_API_KEY (or alt LLM) # 3.
 Start docker compose up -d # 4.
 Run migrations docker compose exec app npx prisma migrate deploy # 5.
 Visit open https://aas.your-domain.com

 Required environment variables